CristopherNim/WGU-D206/D213/D213_Task_2.md

 ### D.  Evaluate the model training process and its relevant outcomes by doing the following:
    **Per the report:  Discuss the impact of using stopping criteria instead of defining the number of epochs**
 1. Using too many epochs can lead to overfitting of the training dataset, but the downsized of too few epochs can underfit models.
 In our model, we used 20 epochs.
 Stopping criteria stops the training once the model performance stops improving.
-Here we used few epochs, because I do not have the computer to run anymore. **per the report:  including a screenshot showing the final training epoch.**
+Here we used few epochs because I do not have the computer to run anymore. **per the report:  including a screenshot showing the final training epoch.**
 	1. ![[Pasted image 20210609230639.png]]
 	2.  ![[Pasted image 20210609225956.png]]
 	3.  ![[Pasted image 20210609225858.png]]